moorepants/eme171/content/pages/octave-matlab-integration-best-practices.rst

-:title: Octave/Matlab ODE Integration Best Practices
+:title: ODE Integration Best Practices With Octave/Matlab

 This document describes some recommended best practices for integrating ordinary differential equations using Octave or Matlab.
-Following these guidelines will result in well organized, readable code and provide some advantages in computational efficiency (the later is not the optimized and more terse code can certainly be written to maximize computation speed).
+Following these guidelines will result in well organized, modular, readable code and provide some advantages in computational efficiency (the later is not the optimized and more terse code can certainly be written to maximize computation speed).

 Evaluating the ODEs
 ===================